 In the figures below, the top graph is the voltage at the beam galvanometer of a Lacoste-Romberg gravity meter.
 If everything is working properly the plot should be updated every five minutes.
 The data are recorded at a rate of one point every 5 seconds.
 The red curve in the centre graph is the theoretical gravity tide, calculated using the venerable formulas of Longman (1959); the voltage is scaled and shifted so it can be easily compared.
 The bottom graph shows the difference between the theory and the scaled measurement, with a linear drift included.
 An estimate of the linear drift is shown in purple on the middle graph.
 The shifting and scaling doesn't work well when there has been a break in the data, e.g. when I have had to re-balance the gravimeter, or when it has been away from the lab doing fieldwork.
-The orange markers are earthquakes of magnitude greater than 5.6 as reported by the USGS
+The orange markers are earthquakes of a magnitude that the gravimeter has some chance of observing, as reported by the USGS.
+(The observable magnitude depends on the distance between the quake and the instrument.)

 All of these models attempt to interpret some measurements of Bouguer anomaly in terms of density contrasts in the underlying rocks.
 All also make the very simple assumption that the density contrasts vary only with depth and along the survey line.
 They are therefore appropriate for a situation where a survey line crosses known structures (faults, dykes, railway tunnels etc.) at right-angles.
 All models are (c) me and released under the GNU GPL.